psbrunosouza/psbrunosouza/README.md

 Hello, I'm **Bruno Souza**.
-At 28 years old, I hail from the beautiful city of Salvador, BA.
+At 28 years old, I hail from the beautiful city of Salvador, BA in Brazil.
 As a Professional in Information Systems, my expertise lies in the realm of web system development.
 With a robust background in frontend, backend, mobile, and game development, I bring a versatile skill set to the table.

 My responsibilities as a developer and IT professional revolve around attaining the pinnacle of quality in my systems, ensuring impeccable performance, and maximizing usability.
 I am dedicated to crafting solutions that not only meet but exceed expectations, fostering a seamless and enjoyable user experience.

-## Habilidades
+## Skills

 ### Main Stacks